glyfish/glyfish.github.io/_drafts/metropolis_hastings_sampling.md

 simulations with `stepsize` ranging from {% katex %}10^{-3}{% endkatex %} to {% katex %}10^{1}{% endkatex %}.
 The simulation believed to be the best performing accepted {% katex %}82\%{% endkatex %} of the proposed samples and had a stepsize of {% katex %}0.121{% endkatex %}.
 This simulation is indicated by the orange point in the plot.

+<img class="post-image" src="/assets/posts/metropolis_hastings_sampling/norma_proposal_acceptance.png">

+An examination of the results reveals that for `stepsize` smaller than
-For `stepsize` smaller than {% katex %}0.121{% endkatex %} the accepted percentage of proposal samples very quickly approach {% katex %}100\%{% endkatex %} while for `stepsize` larger than
+{% katex %}0.121{% endkatex %}, the simulations to the left of the orange symbol, the accepted percentage of proposal samples very quickly approach {% katex %}100\%{% endkatex %} while for `stepsize` larger than
-{% katex %}0.121{% endkatex %} it approaches {% katex %}0\%{% endkatex %} as a power low.
+{% katex %}0.121{% endkatex %}, the simulations to the right of the orange symbol, the accepted percentage approaches {% katex %}0\%{% endkatex %} as a power law.
 To get a sense of why this happens the `stepsize` needs to be compared to the standard deviation of the target distribution computed from equation {% katex %}(13){% endkatex %}.
 Using the assumed values for
 {% katex %}\lambda{% endkatex %} and {% katex %}k{% endkatex %} gives {% katex %}0.21{% endkatex %}.
-This values is the same order of magnitude of the proposed step size determined from simulations.
+This value is the same order of magnitude of the best performing `stepsize` determined from simulations.
-Comparing the `stepsize` to the target standard deviation if the limits large and small limits provides and interpretation of the results.
+Comparing the `stepsize` to the target standard deviation in the large and small limits provides an interpretation of the results.
+For small `stepsize` the proposal variance is much smaller then the target variance.
+Because of this the difference between updates in the proposal Markov Chain leading to a exploration of the target distribution that never finds a boundary,

-<img class="post-image" src="/assets/posts/metropolis_hastings_sampling/norma_proposal_acceptance.png">

 <img class="post-image" src="/assets/posts/metropolis_hastings_sampling/normal_proposal_time_series_stepsize_comparison.png">